Caleb Benenoch: New England Patriots (second stint)

-On September 12, 2020, Benenoch was signed to the Patriots practice squad.
-He was elevated to the active roster on October 17 for the team's week 6 game against the Denver Broncos, and reverted to the practice squad after the game.
-He was placed on the practice squad/injured list by the team on November 13.
+On September 12, 2020, Benenoch was signed to the New England Patriots' practice squad.
+He was elevated to the active roster on October 17 for the team's Week 6 game against the Denver Broncos, and reverted to the practice squad after the game.
+Benenoch was placed on the practice squad/injured list by the team on November 13.
 His practice squad contract with the team expired after the season on January 11, 2021.

 Buffalo Bills

 On August 4, 2021, Benenoch was signed by the Buffalo Bills.
-He was waived on August 15.
+He was waived by Buffalo on August 15.

 New Orleans Saints

 On August 18, 2021, Benenoch signed with the New Orleans Saints.
-He was released on August 31, 2021, and re-signed to the practice squad.
-He was promoted to the active roster on December 2.
+He was released by New Orleans on August 31, and was subsequently re-signed to the team's practice squad.
+Benenoch was promoted to the active roster on December 2.

 New York Jets

 On August 8, 2022, Benenoch signed with the New York Jets.
-On August 23, 2022, he was released.
+On August 23, he was released by the Jets.

 Calgary Stampeders

 On April 5, 2023, Benenoch signed with the Calgary Stampeders of the Canadian Football League (CFL).
-He was released on May 19, 2023.
-On May 21, 2023, Benenoch re-signed with the Stampeders.
-He was released on July 25, 2023.
+He was released on May 19.
+On May 21, Benenoch re-signed with the Stampeders.
+He was again released by Calgary on July 25.